- Search Graduate Jobs

 Energy industry workers have a range of responsibilities, from laying pipes and maintaining water infrastructure to reading meters and providing customer service.
 Broadly speaking, their tasks fall into three categories—electricity generation, transmission, and distribution; natural gas distribution; and water, sewerage, and other systems (such as reservoirs and treatment plants).

-As demand for it grows, many professionals in this sector are involved in efforts to create cheaper and more sustainable sources of energy, water, and gas.
-For example, during the 2015—2016 year, energy production rose by one percent, while energy consumption peaked at around 5,920 petajoules.
-(One petajoule represents enough energy to power 19,000 average homes, or 2,354,000 televisions, for a full year.)
+As demand for it grows, many professionals in this sector are involved in efforts to create cheaper and more sustainable sources of energy, water and gas.
+Latest annual data by the Department of the Environment and Energy shows Australia’s energy consumption has risen 1.1 per cent, up from the average annual growth of 0.8 per cent over the last decade.
+This rise puts energy consumption at 6,146 petajoules.
+For comparison, one petajoule represents enough energy to power 19,000 homes or 2,354,000 televisions for a year.

 In a bid to address this, engineers and environmental scientists in this industry are involved in initiatives such as generating power from solar and biogas conversion (a process that involves capturing the methane produced by vegetative waste before converting it into energy).